The official New Mexico state act (p. 2 / A) - here.

-Wild-collected plants (palm yucca, other tree yuccas, ocotillos, pinons, etc) have a 50% survival rate, and they usually take years to re-root and begin to grow.
+Wild-collected plants (palm yucca, other tree yuccas, ocotillos, pinons, etc) have a 50% survival rate from my observations and numerous contractor experiences, and they usually take years to re-root and begin to grow.
 They often look rough from handling and transportation.

 Seed-grown plants have over a 90% survival rate, and they start growing once planted from the container, growing 12-18" a year..sometimes faster.
 They look larger and usually exhibit little damage; also do not tend to come with the dreaded agave snout weevil, which wild-collected, broadleaf yuccas often come with. (fortunately, most narrowleaf yuccas do not seem to be affected by them)

 Though in desert cities, with all the cheap, collected accent plants used, the weevils are still around.
 Nothing is perfect, but seed-grown nursery yuccas are win-win.

 Outlaw bikers might also prefer seed-grown Yucca faxoniana, and you don't want to chap their hides: